 To help you find the ideal match, we’ve broken down the key factors to consider.
 By looking at fit, materials, traction, and how you plan to use them, you can confidently select a boot that keeps your horse comfortable and sound.
 This simple guide will walk you through everything you need to know to make an informed choice from our collection of horse tack and supplies.

-Get the Perfect Fit
+Start by Finding the Perfect Fit

 Above all else, a proper fit is the most critical factor in choosing a hoof boot.
 A boot that’s too loose will twist, turn, or fall off completely, while one that’s too tight can cause painful rubbing and sores.
 The goal is a snug fit that protects your horse’s feet while allowing for natural, unrestricted movement.
 For the most accurate measurement, size your horse’s hooves about two weeks after a fresh trim.
 This timing gives you a better representation of their average hoof shape, ensuring the boot will fit comfortably throughout the trimming cycle.